Vanedyn/VaM-Scripts-Collection/MyScripts/Enable-mouse-and-keyboard-on-VR/README.md

  * Import it in VaM to the scene and press `L` to toggle enable the script

 ## Uninstall
- * Is just a imported script to scene so.
+ * Is just a imported script to scene tho.

 ## Feature
  * Allow the use of mouse and keyboard with VR headset but whitout any VR Controllers